aroberge/avantpy/docs/source/tracebacks_upper.rst

     -->3: FOREVER:
        4:     x += 1

-    The AvantPy FOREVER keyword can be used only when preceded by REPEAT.
+    The AvantPy 'FOREVER'' keyword can be used only when preceded by 'REPEAT'.

 NameError